MeshDigital/DRIFTWAVE/README.md

 ### "I'm Not a Real Developer"

 This project is a **proof of concept** that you don't need to be a "real developer" to build complex software.
-Every line of code, every architectural decision, every bug fix—**all created through AI pair programming**.
+I act as the **Project Manager and Lead Architect**, while AI agents serve as the engineering team.
+Every line of code, every architectural decision, every bug fix—**all created through AI execution under human guidance**.

 **Tools Used:**
 - **Claude** (Anthropic) - Primary coding assistant